 BATA’S ADA COMPLAINT PROCESS & POLICY

 If BATA receives a complaint regarding discrimination against an individual under the ADA, we will respond within 15 days of receiving the complaint and will work to resolve the issue with the complainant within 30 days of receiving the complaint.
 This may involve legal assistance and/or mediation.
-We will document the process including the resolution and will notify our project manager at Michigan Department of Transportation accordingly and provide MDOT access to the documentation.
+We will document the process including the resolution and will notify our project manager at the Michigan Department of Transportation accordingly and provide MDOT access to the documentation.
 We maintain files of ADA complaints and related documents for a one-year minimum and keep a summary of all ADA complaints filed for a five-year minimum.

 To access BATA’s ADA Complaint Policy and Form, click here.